Artwork Preparation

 eventually you will see the individual pixels making

-up the gradient if you zoom in enough.
+up the gradient if you zoom in close enough.

 Send artwork with gradients for: raster areas of